-The Kelly lune was invented for the benefit of English-language haiku, to achieve some measure of the brevity that gives Japanese haiku such power.
-Kelly named the form “lune" by virtue of its thirteen syllables (corresponding to the thirteen lunar months) and its crescent-like shape.
+The Kelly lune was invented for the benefit of English-language haiku, to achieve some measure of the brevity that endows Japanese haiku with power.
+Kelly named the form “lune” by virtue of its thirteen syllables (corresponding to the thirteen lunar months) and its crescent-like shape.
 A lune by Robert Kelly:

 thin sliver of the

 high up the real world

 The Collom lune was invented for the benefit of English-speaking children, to give them a more intuitive short-form to compose; Collom named the form “lune" with Kelly's blessing, and it can be seen as the gibbous to Kelly's crescent.
 A lune by Angela Prange (2nd grade):